IJHack/QtPass/FAQ.md

 * On some esotheric systems it might be necessary to create a symbolic link `/usr/bin/pinentry` to your pinentry application of choice
   eg: `ln -s /usr/bin/pinentry-qt5 /usr/bin/pinentry`
-* On MacOs `pinentry-program /usr/local/bin/pinentry-mac` works after installing `pinentry-mac` from homebrew.
+* On macOS `pinentry-program /usr/local/bin/pinentry-mac` works after installing `pinentry-mac` from homebrew.

 ### I have an other issue with gpg